For Your Breast Augmentation

 Two Seemingly Opposed Goals

 Many women struggle over the decision about selecting the best implant size.
 They sometimes are torn between two seemingly opposing desires:

 1. They don’t want to be so large that others suspect they had surgery, that men stare at their breasts, or that they are uncomfortable with their new size.

 2. They don’t want to have gone through the operation regretting that they did not go large enough.

 These issues are not truly opposing, and both desires are natural and common.
-To strike a balance between these goals, Dr. Vennemeyer and Dr. Loftus recommend that women choose the very largest implant size that they like.
+To strike a balance between these goals, Dr. Loftus recommends that women choose the very largest implant size that they like.
 Women who do so are often very pleased with their results, provided that they were honest with themselves while using sizers.

 Using sizers to get the results you want:

 Sizers are extremely useful in determining your final breast size and help eliminate uncertainty and anxiety.
 Dr. Loftus recommends bringing two tight sports bras to your breast augmentation consultation so that you can use implant sizers to determine the volume of breast implants that will give you your desired results.
 Your plastic surgeon should offer guidance on breast augmentation implant size, but you should play a role in making the final decision.
 Beware surgeons who decide upon your implant size with little or no input from you.
 And be wary of surgeons who state they can confidently select implant size based on your desired cup size.